facebook/react-native-website/docs/dynamiccolorios.md

   light: color,
   dark: color,
   highContrastLight: color, // (optional) will fallback to "dark" if not provided
-  highContrastDark: color, // (optional) will fallback to "light" if not provided });
+  highContrastDark: color // (optional) will fallback to "light" if not provided });
 ```